 Students may access refresher lectures, Powerpoint presentations, and handouts through the Prior Bar Lectures and Workshops Canvas page.
 Please note the date of posted materials, as the law changes over time.

 Financial resources are available to students while they study for the bar exam.
 For example, certain fees related to bar study may be added to a 3L student's cost of attendance.
 As a result, students may request an additional $1,500 in Federal Graduate PLUS funds to offset these fees.
 Please visit the Financial Aid Office and complete an Action Request Form to ask for an increase in Cost of Attendance and additional Graduate PLUS funds.
-The deadline for the 2016-17 academic year is April 8, 2017.
 Additionally, some lenders offer bar study loans.
 To learn more about these loans and how to apply, contact the Financial Aid Office.

 A commercial bar course, which runs for approximately eight weeks prior to the bar exam, is necessary for you to review what you have already learned in law school and to learn bar tested subjects that you have not yet studied.
 The commercial bar companies are familiar with what is tested and how it is tested.
 Your commercial course will provide you with materials and a study plan to help you prepare for the exam.
 There are several commercial bar courses in California that offer a full time study program.
 Some of the companies listed below have representatives on campus at the beginning of each semester during Bar Sweeps Week.
 Bar Sweeps Week is typically scheduled for the middle of October and early March.
 Providing this information does not constitute an endorsement of any program or product.